 - Superior Chassis: Upgrades Monarch’s max Health and removes weak point vulnerabilities.

 - X0-16 Accelerator: Installs the Accelerator mod for the X0-16, increasing its max fire rate and damage.

 Pilots are able to mix and match these abilities which will become unlocked the higher the Monarch’s level becomes.

-Rocket Salvo sees the Monarch Titan fire out a barrage of unguided missiles which work best at close range, due to the lack of any form of controllable accuracy.
-While the Rocket Salvo is quite effective on Titans, it is perfect for clearing out groups of Grunts, Spectres etc due to the spread out nature of the barrage.
+Rocket Salvo sees the Monarch Titan fire out a barrage of unguided missiles which work best at close range, due to the lack of controllable accuracy.
+While the Rocket Salvo is quite effective on Titans, it is also perfect for clearing out groups of Grunts, Spectres etc due to the spread out nature of the barrage.
 If you wish to use these to greater effectiveness, the Multi-Target Upgrade is ideal.

-When an enemy target is hit with Energy Siphon, that target is slowed and drained of some of their shield.
+When an enemy target is hit with Energy Siphon, that target is slowed and drained of some of their Shield.
 This shield is applied to the Monarch Titan and the more heavily shielded a target is, the more shield is applied to the Monarch.
 The Energy Siphon has a fairly short cooldown and can give you a deciding edge in a lot of firefights, and/or allow you to escape sticky situations by the bolts of your mech.

-This ability should be used constantly while playing Monarch, as it refreshes the cooldowns of your Dash, Offensive and Defensive abilities.
+This ability should be used constantly while playing Monarch, as it refreshes the cooldowns of your Dash, Offensive, and Defensive abilities.
 In short, after a short activation time, every one of your abilities is back online.
-Rearm literally takes about two seconds so if you time it right, you won’t even have to leave the battle, but a note of caution as it does not reload your weapon.
+Rearm literally takes about two seconds so if you time it right, you won’t even have to leave the battle, but a note of caution – it does not reload your weapon.

 The Monarch’s Kit effectively all revolve around keeping the Monarch alive and granting faster upgrade generation;